Get Rates Near You!

 American Express has a banking division, and its high-yield savings account is worth a look for its low fees and high APY.

-There are no minimum balance requirements and no monthly fees.
+The account is $0 to open, and there are no monthly fees.
 Setting up an account is quick and easy and can be done from the comfort of your home.

 For even higher interest rates, you may want to check out the certificates of deposit offered by American Express.